-An IPGA Polar Guide of either level can be de-registered and stripped of their endorsement if he/she:
+An IPGA Polar Expedition Guide can be de-registered and stripped of their endorsement if he/she:

-De-registration of a guide can only occur with 3 votes of no-confidence from the ARB and 2 votes of no-confidence from the remaining BD.
+De-registration of a guide can only occur with 3 votes of no-confidence from the ARC and 2 votes of no-confidence from the remaining BD.

 A registered IPGA guide that has not guided for 5 years will retain his/her endorsement but will be listed as 'Inactive'.
-Should an Inactive Guide intend to resume their active endorsement he/she must provide evidence to the ARB of a resumption of active guiding.
-The ARB will reinstate a guides endorsement at its own discretion.
+Should an Inactive Guide intend to resume their active endorsement he/she must provide evidence to the ARC of a resumption of active guiding.
+The ARC will reinstate a guides endorsement at its own discretion.

 14. HONORARY MEMBERSHIP